Raise your hand if you’re up for saving money! You’re in? Good, let’s take a look at the 12 best ways you can save on electricity.

 So what can you do?
 Instead of just turning off the light you were using actually unplug it.

 A good way to make unplugging a bit easier on yourself is to invest in power strip.
 By using a power strip you can simply turn it off as opposed to running around the house trying to unplug every lamp.

-6. Adjust your water heater temperature
+6. Adjust your water heater temperature to reduce energy costs

 I can’t think of anyone who takes a shower at that high of temperature so go ahead and turn it down a bit!
 According to the Department of Energy lowering the temperature to 120 F is perfectly fine for most people.